ValentinSchwind/Multi-Line-Typing-Anki-Template/README.md

 # Similar Projects
 ## Typing in the answer
 I also want to mention the add-on [Multi-Line Type Answer Box - 2](https://ankiweb.net/shared/info/1018107736).
-If you only need this functionality on the desktop version of Anki, this add-on works well.
+If you only need this functionality on the desktop version of Anki, this add-on should well.

 Furthermore, I want to mention [EmiliaClarkeGG](https://www.reddit.com/user/EmiliaClarkeGG/) who has already [posted](https://www.reddit.com/r/Anki/comments/15b11nq/solved_multiline_input_fields_in_Anki_without_an/) a template which lets you save your typed answer and display it on the back of the Card.
 If you just want to save your typed answer, without comparing it to text in your card, his template seems more straight forward and potentially all you need.